andros21/NSL/README.md

   ```
   > **Warning:** the GITHUB preview of jupyter-notebooks NOT RENDER the custom styles, that can only be visible if loading the notebooks using python kernel and run the 1st input cell

-  For this reason insde each `python/` folder there is a `html` file that can be used to read comfortably the jupyter-notebook as static file with custom style
+  For this reason inside each `python/` folder there is a `html` file that can be used to read comfortably the jupyter-notebook as static file with custom style